livingdocsIO/documentation/public/architecture/README.md

 ## Services
 - **Postgres (PG)**: Primary data store for the server.
 For example pages, articles, menus, users are persisted here.
 Both servers in delivery, as well as servers in editing mode access the same data.
 - **Elasticsearch (ES)**: The editor provides the user with a search, powered by an elasticsearch secondary index.
 Only servers in editing mode need access to this service.
+- **Redis**: Key value store for the server.
+Used by specific features for queuing and caching.
+Depending on the feature set you are using, Redis is optional.

 ## External services
 For specific features, livingdocs uses external services.
 All external systems expose a REST interface, so only ports 443 and 80 are required.